 How do emergency rooms in Thai hospitals compare to those in the United States?

 Last year when I was in Thailand (it was January) I began having symptoms of a stroke.
-I went to the emergency room at Bangkok Hospital Medical Center in Bangkok for treatment.
+I went to the emergency room at Bangkok Hospital Medical Center (offsite, opens in new window) in Bangkok for treatment.

 Recently, back in the United States, I had several of the major symptoms of a heart attack.
-I went to the emergency room at Alta Bates Hospital in Berkeley, California for treatment.
+I went to the emergency room at Alta Bates Hospital (offsite, opens in new window) in Berkeley, California for treatment.

 The treatment at both hospitals was excellent.
 In both instances I was showing symptoms of something that called for immediate action.
 In both cases I was whisked into a treatment room and technicians, doctors and nurses descended.
 Symptoms were discussed, tests were made and evaluated.
 In both instances, since there was nothing major wrong, I was in and out in about two hours.
 (My visit to Alta Bates started at 5:30 a.m.; my visit to Bangkok Hospital started at about 1:00 p.m..)